WesselSmit/education-portal/DESIGN_RATIONALE.md

 <!-- 1 -->
 1. Creating a template
-The template contains all static HTML and CSS of this element.
-You will only add the dynamic content later by means of functions in your custom element.
+The template contains all static HTML and CSS of the element.
+You will only add the dynamic content later with functions in your custom element.

 <details><summary>Example: Template</summary>